-\The SUNY Transfer Path for Nursing may affect admission requirements for SUNY graduates with an Associate of Science degree in Nursing.
+The SUNY Transfer Path for Nursing may affect admission requirements for SUNY graduates with an Associate of Science degree in Nursing.
 Applicants are urged to attend Information Sessions for further advisement regarding admission requirements.

-- Three letters of recommendation - Completion of three prerequisite sciences by the application deadline - Proof of one to two years clinical experience as a registered nurse in clinical area of interest - Meet the Professional Standards For Admission and Retention (see below)
+- Application and personal statement - Paid application fee or approved waiver - Unofficial transcripts from all colleges/universities attended - Three letters of recommendation - Completion of three prerequisite sciences by the application deadline - Proof of one to two years clinical experience as a registered nurse in clinical area of interest

+Meet the Professional Standards For Admission and Retention (see below)